 C++ Run-Time Polymorphism Example using Virtual Function

-Let us take an example to implement the run-time polymorphism using the Virtual Function.
+Let's consider an illustration to demonstrate the implementation of run-time polymorphism using Virtual Functions.

 Example